kjnilsson/kjnilsson.github.io/content/posts/fezmas.md

 Flicking back to the docs we see that the return type of `ets:insert/2` is simply the atom `true`.
 So again we have to create a DU just for this value.
 We could have used a bool but there are no cases where the function would return `false` so it is better to use a more accurate representation.

 We also create another erlang term to represent the tuple that is used for the key/value data.
 We have to wrap the tuple in a DU and annotate it with `ErlangTerm`.
-This is due toa bug in the fez compiler that hopefully should be fixed in the next version allowing us to simply use a tuple instead.
+This is due to a bug in the fez compiler that hopefully should be fixed in the next version allowing us to simply use a tuple instead.

 ```
 [<ErlangTerm>]